-The AI Reality: New Research from ISACA Identifies Gaps in AI Knowledge, Training and Policies
+The AI Reality: New Research From ISACA Identifies Gaps In AI Knowledge, Training And Policies

-(MENAFN- PR HUB) According to an ISACA pulse poll of 3,270 digital trust professionals, only 15% of organizations have AI policies, and 40% of organizations offer no AI training at all.
+(MENAFN- ForPressRelease) According to an ISACA pulse poll of 3,270 digital trust professionals, only 15% of organizations have AI policies, and 40% of organizations offer no AI training at all.

 These gaps are concerning given that 70% of respondents say staff are using AI, and 60% say employees are using generative AI (e.g., Microsoft CoPilot, Google Gemini, and OpenAI's ChatGPT).